Mohawkins/Gas-Refinery-CS-668-Capstone-Project/README.md

  *   <img width="780" height="521" alt="image" src="https://github.com/user-attachments/assets/6bdd752e-5db9-4e8b-a7b6-461c4197f8b1" />

+   Hurricane Katrina in late August, we are reminded of just how important gasoline, diesel fuel, and other petroleum products are to the economy.
+Although hundreds of miles from the Gulf Coast, the Fifth District region quickly experienced gasoline shortages and soaring prices because of the damage to oil production and refining facilities caused by the storm.

    Louisiana’s 17 oil refineries account for nearly one-fifth of the nation’s refining capacity
            and can process about 3.4 million barrels of crude a day, according to the Energy Information Administration Louisiana is the largest that hold gasoline.